 - Is an instrument for recording - 1) already built; 2) approved but not constructed; and 3) future planned facilities.

 - Considers capacity and plans for a balance of facilities and services.

 - Provides a strategic vision for the resort in terms of market niche and architectural character in a way that integrates National Forest management objectives.

 - Covers all of the integrated resort, private and FS land.

 - Makes information available for State and local government long-range planning.

 MPD Update Acceptance:

-Once submitted to the FS, our requests will be evaluated relative to the Forest Plan for compliance and to ensure that critical resource and social issues are addressed.
+The Forest Service evaluated our requests relative to the Forest Plan for compliance and to ensure that critical resource and social issues were addressed.
 Concurrence by the Forest Service for the vision outlined in the MDP Update leads to the document becoming part of our Special Use Permit.

 - Acceptance does not allow projects to be implemented nor does it create an obligation for future FS approval of specific projects.

 - The accepted MDP Update serves as the FS's starting point in reviewing project proposals prior to project level analysis, under the National Environmental Policy Act (NEPA).